dafny-lang/dafny/Docs/OnlineTutorial/guide.md

 interested).

-Even if you do not use Dafny regularly, the idea of writing down exactly what it is that the code does is a precise way, and using this to prove code correct is a useful skill.
+Even if you do not use Dafny regularly, the idea of writing down exactly what it is that the code does in a precise way, and using this to prove code correct is a useful skill.
 Invariants, pre- and post conditions, and annotations are useful in debugging code, and also as documentation for future developers.
 When modifying or adding to a codebase, they confirm that the